Skip to content

 Arts

 Have you ever said, "I used to love doing theater in high school," or "I miss acting but life got in the way"?
 Whether you're brand new, returning after a break, or looking to sharpen you skills, this welcoming 8-week class is for you.
 Led by The Theater Lab Producer, Patrick Zielinski - an actor, director and writer with over 25 years of esperience - This course explores monologues, scene work, subtext, improvisation, and ensemble techniques.
 All levels are welcome, and no experience is necessary.
-A The Theater Lab, we believe in collaboration, inclusion and most importantly, fun.
-Join a supportive community of felllow creatives and rediscover the joy of acting.
+At The Theater Lab, we believe in collaboration, inclusion and most importantly, fun.
+Join a supportive community of fellow creatives and rediscover the joy of acting.

 Fall 2025